ffMathy/FluffySpoon.JavaScript.CSharpToTypeScriptGenerator/README.md

 - To see the definitions of each C# type such as `CSharpType`, look here: https://github.com/ffMathy/FluffySpoon.JavaScript.CSharpParser/blob/master/dist/src/Models.ts
 - To see the definitions of each option type such as `FileEmitOptions`, look here: https://github.com/ffMathy/FluffySpoon.JavaScript.CSharpToTypeScriptGenerator/blob/master/dist/src/Index.d.ts

-## Recipes for frameworks & libraries
-To see pre-made examples designed for frameworks like Angular and ASP .NET Core (for instance for auto-generating HTTP clients for each controller action), go [see the framework recipes here](doc/recipes/FRAMEWORKS.md).

-## Other recipes
-To see all other examples for common use cases, go [see the other recipes here](doc/recipes/OTHER.md).

 ## Default settings
 ```typescript